victorliu-sq/PaperWriting/FlashSMP.md

+## Shortcoming of Previous Work

+Efficient algorithms for Stable Marriage Problems (SMP) are critical as problem sizes grow and computational resources evolve.

+With the rise of advanced parallel architectures like multicore processors and GPUs, exploiting the parallelism of SMP algorithms has become both inevitable and necessary.

+Despite its importance, research on parallel SMP algorithms has been limited due to the inherent complexities of this task.
+To our knowledge, the only parallel algorithm that outperforms the sequential Gale-Shapley (GS) algorithm is the parallel McVitie-Wilson algorithm.
+While this algorithm has set a benchmark by running faster than sequential solutions, its performance on GPUs is hindered by high contention for shared resources and high-latency memory operations, making it even less efficient than its CPU implementation.

 ## Our Work

 In order to overcome these challenges, we present Balanced-SMP, an innovative parallel algorithm that addresses these issues as follows: